shivam5992/pyscrapper/README.md

 ## Module dependencies:

-Mechanize, Urllib, bs4, re, requests, urlparse
+mechanize, BeautifulSoup (for Python 2.x) | bs4 (for Python 3.x), json, re, requests, urlparse, urllib

-`sudo pip install <module_name>`
+`pip install <module_name>`

 ## Projects

 **1. Google Movies:**

-	Script to scrap the movie names, theaters in a city, their address, movie genere and the movie showtimes.
+	Script to scrap google movies, retrieving a list of theaters, their address, movies list, movies genere and showtimes for a given location.

-	Creating the output response in Json/ dictionary object
+	This script outputs a JSON file with the response.

 **2. Zomato Top Restaurants:**